pnts/methodandmatter/source/words-make-worlds/expectations-to-agreements.html.md

 - Commitment: We are committed to each other and this learning container throughout our time together.
 This means active participation in sessions, completing weekly experiments, sharing reflections, and communicating proactively if challenges arise.
 - Psychological Safety: We are here to learn and support each other in that learning.
 We commit to supporting, listening, and giving space without judgement for people to share openly.
 We hold positive intent and give people the benefit of the doubt, and do our best to hold back from fixing, directing, and giving advice without consent.

 Creating a set of shared agreements with your team can be transformative.
 Not only are your expectations clear and out in the open, but because they are created collaboratively, everyone feels invested.
-They aren’t being told what to do, they are collectively shaping team behavior.
+People aren’t being told what to do, they are collectively shaping team behavior.

 This also means you waste a lot less energy feeling frustrated and ruminating about why people aren’t doing or responding in ways you think they should.
 It’s a big world.
 We’ve all been shaped by different upbringings, education, cultures, and work experiences.
 Do yourself and your team a favor and say as clearly as you can what you want, and then explore that together.